jlecour/munin_resque/README.md

 # Plugins

+At the top of the plugins, the load path is altered to search for helper files in the same directory as the plugin, and in the standard plugin directory (if the `MUNIN_LIBDIR` environment variable is set).

 ## resque_queues

 A graph with a line for the total number of pending jobs, and a line for each queue.